About the book…

 But some of us knew, to the General’s great distress, that it was not hard to find a way to get sand-side.
 All you needed was patience.
 And it didn’t hurt to be small.

 We angled to the left and walked eastward along the base of the wall, feeling along in the sandy soil with our shoes since the moon cast little light here.

 I joined her and rooted around for the spot where the soil was not mixed sand and dirt but pure sand.
 From time to time those sands would wash or blow away into trenches at the base of the wall.
 If the trench was deep enough, we could squeeze under the stones and to the other side.

 “Good job, Tru!”
 I said.

 “Well, you’re a good teacher,” she replied.
-After I had first discovered the trick of the trenches more than a year ago while hiking and learning about plants with my dad.
+I first discovered the trick of the trenches more than a year ago while hiking and learning about plants with my dad.
 Then I taught both Brin and Truly how to find them.

-With a few grunts and wiggles we were under the sand wall and into the forest beyond.
+With a few grunts and wiggles Brin and I were under the sand wall and into the forest beyond.
 Truly took off her bow and quiver and pulled the behind her to make sure they didn’t get stuck.

 “Kind of a dumb name,” Brin said.
 “It makes sense I guess, but when you get on the other side of the famous ‘sand wall’, you’re still in a forest.
 And the ground isn’t even all sand.”

 “I always thought that these trees must be kind of new,” I replied, then laughed.
 “Besides, ‘tree wall’ sounds ridiculous.”

 I walked faster and took the lead.
 It wouldn’t be long now, and my excitement grew with every step.